 About Ugandan Coffee

-Uganda has three predominant coffee-producing regions the Rwenzoris in the southwest, Mt.
-Elgon in the northeast and West Nile in the northwest.
+Uganda has three predominant coffee-producing regions the Rwenzoris in the West, Mt.
+Elgon in the East and West Nile in the northwest.
 Each origin is unique, with different profiles and production methods.

 1600-2100 meters above sea level